 Fear Induced Anxiety

 Fear-induced anxiety can lead to an array of headaches, including triggered aggression and outbursts.
-If a dog has experienced trauma — especially common for rescued animals — the backlash of those memories and events can directly induce anxiety.
-Whether their owner is sitting right next to them in the living room or stepped out to run an errand, these pups can experience anxiety for varying reasons similar to separation anxiety.
+If a dog has experienced trauma—especially common for rescued animals—the backlash of those memories and events can directly induce anxiety.
+Whether their owner is sitting right next to them in the living room or has stepped out to run an errand, these pups can experience anxiety for varying reasons, similar to separation anxiety.

 The severity of fear-induced anxiety in dogs is on a sliding scale, typically depending on the gravity of past trauma.
 A couple of other common triggers may be:

 - Existing phobias (i.e., fear of confinement/small spaces could cause extreme panicking when being crated)

 - Loud noises (thunderstorms, leaf blowers, noisy houseguests, etc.)